EKazenmayer/WhatTheHex/README.md

 <p><i>With special thanks to our tester Tomer Aberbach</i><p>

 <h2>What is What The Hex?</h2>
 <p>What The Hex is an application designed to help people of different ages learn about how to make hex colors for their own applications.
-With two modes, students can go through a hexidecimal conversion lesson or convert a color of their choosing!</p>
+Students can go through a self-paced hexidecimal conversion lesson!</p>

 <h2>Tools</h2>
 Javascript, HTML, CSS